lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 They are outperformed in most cases by more modern tools, espicially for big or gappy datasets [@Pais2014].
 The transcriptome data of the 1kP occasionally contains mis-assemblies that cause such big gaps in an MSA.
 Given the size of the datasets we work with in the _Azolla_ lab and the size of the 1kP orthogroups we have worked with, I chose to use MAFFT [@Katoh2013].
-MAFFT is a multiple sequence alligner that can make use of additional CPU cores, and can deal well with big gaps in allignments.
+MAFFT is a multiple sequence aligner that can make use of additional CPU cores, and can deal well with big gaps in alignments.
 In my limited testing, MAFFT was easier and more reliable to run than another modern candidate: T-coffee [@Notredame2000].

-MAFFT has multiple configurations with each their own use-fase.
+MAFFT has multiple configurations with each their own use case.
 For big datasets, the algorithm defaults to fast progressive alignment methods.
 Automatic choice of algorithm is based on the count of sequences only, and not on biological information.
 Hence I recommend to specifically choose the slower iterative refining methods based on the nature of the gene.
 Naturally, it is good practice to try multiple methods and compare the alignments by eye to see how they perform.
 The iterative methods require considerable more compute time compared to the fast methods.
 I consider this investment justified for the quality of allingment is determining for the quality of the phylogeny.
-The MAFFT manual and online tool explains my 3 favourite presents that we have used succesfully in the _Azolla_ lab.
+The MAFFT manual explains my 3 favourite presents that we have used succesfully in the _Azolla_ lab.

 * E-INS-i: For sequences with multiple conserved domains and long gaps.
 * L-INS-i: For sequences with one conserved domain and longs gaps.
 * G-INS-i: For sequences with global homology.

-When comparing alingment configurations to each other visualy, we aim to maximise for structure or patterns (+@fig:fig7_align_examples).
+When comparing alingment configurations to each other visualy, I aim to maximise for structure or patterns (+@fig:fig7_align_examples).
 The various fast or slow configurations produce overall quite similar results at first sight.
 Espicially the most conserved regions are near identical for each algorithm (+@fig:fig7_align_examples A, B, C).
 The regions with barely any sequence content will be filtered out in a later step, this is typically quite a proportion of an alignment with many sequences (+@fig:fig7_align_examples D).
-Hence, were 'eyeballing' those columns with substantial sequence content that are not extremely conserved and see how they align.
+Hence,  I'm searching by eye those columns with substantial sequence content that are not extremely conserved and see how they align.
 Ideally, by optimisting this step, some extra phylogenetic signal might be gained from these medium-conserved regions.
-At worst, we might erroneously align regions that are not homologous to each other.
+At worst, one might erroneously align regions that are not homologous but analogous to each other.

 In the example alingments in +@fig:fig7_align_examples, the 'auto' alingment was discarded first due to lack of structure in gappy regions.
 The linsi and einsi alingments were assessed as near equal in quality; we proceded with the einsi version.
 Regardless, both alignments performed insufficiently in the gap regions.
-We estimated by studying various versions of similar MIKCc alignments, that some structure may be hidden in those regions and was not uncovered by the MAFFT alingment.
+I estimate, by studying various versions of similar MIKC^C^ alignments, that some structure may be hidden in those regions and was not uncovered by the MAFFT alingment.

 For alignments of reasonable size, no more than a couple of hundreds of sequences, these medium-conserved gappy INDEL regions may be re-aligned with a dedicated INDEL realigner such as prank [@Loytynoja2014].
-In our experience, this can help in reducing noise from such regions and provide some extra signal to solve relations between specific groups.
-This does not work for alignments with several hundreds to thousands of sequences.
 When succesful, INDEL realignment can bring structure into medium-conserved regions for correct phylogenetic inference.
+In my experience, this can help in reducing noise from such regions by separating non-homolgous residues into separate sections.
+This clears up the phylogenetic signal between groups that don't share indels and may improve the sginal within these groups.
+INDEL realignment does not work for alignments with several hundreds to thousands of sequences for the software cannot handle these numbers.

-In the _Azolla_ lab we used this proces for optimising a MIKCc MSA (+@fig:fig7_align_trimprank A & B).
+In the _Azolla_ lab I used INDEL realignment for optimising a MIKC^C^ MSA (+@fig:fig7_align_trimprank A & B).
-A MAFFT alignment that was trimmed for a minimum of 10% sequence content per column shows clear structure in conserved domains (+@fig:fig7_align_trimprank A).
+A MAFFT MSA that was trimmed for a minimum of 10% sequence content per column shows clear structure in conserved domains (+@fig:fig7_align_trimprank A).
 However medium-conserved regions contain little structure and non-homologous residues may be aligned to each other.
-Realignment of INDELs via prank was supported by an ML guide tree of a more strict trim of the same alignment.
+I realigned the MIKC^C^MSA with prank supported by an ML guide tree of a more strict trim of the same alignment.
-The result was trimmed for 10% collumn content as well and shows clear structure in the medium-conserved regions.
+The resulting MSA was trimmed for 10% collumn content as well and shows clear structure in the medium-conserved regions previously not seen (+@fig:fig7_align_trimprank B).
-After realingment, the region contains multiple INDELS unqiue to specific groups of sequences(+@fig:fig7_align_trimprank B).
+After realingment, the region between the main conserved domains contains multiple INDELS unqiue to specific groups of sequences(+@fig:fig7_align_trimprank B).
-Before realignment these regions seemed forced together and would have diluted the phylogenetic signal.
+Before realignment these regions seemed forced together and would have diluted the phylogenetic signal with false synapomorphies
-All MSAs and png snapshots of the MIKCc phylogeny work of the _Azolla_ lab can be found in aGitHub repository..
+All MSAs and png snapshots of the MIKC^C^ phylogeny work of the _Azolla_ lab can be found in a GitHub repository.
 These file can be found at [github.com/lauralwd/MIKC_tree/tree/master/data/alignments_raw](https://github.com/lauralwd/MIKC_tree/tree/master/data/alignments_raw).

 MAFFT also has an online version that is very user friendly: [mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/) [@Katoh2019].